nasa-gibs/worldview/doc/config/tour_stories.md

 }
 ```

-All properties should be in an object keyed by the story identifier.
+## Story Order

+The `config/default/common/config/wv.json/storyOrder.json` file must be updated to include the new story identifier.
+This file determines the order that stories are displayed in the overview modal.

 ## Required Properties